 Company: Executive Essentials

 When I was certified as a Personal Brand Strategist almost 5 years ago, “branding” was relatively new.
 In fact, it was pretty much unheard of in the Executive Finance market, and CFOs who called me were not interested in hearing about it.
-Three years later, it became a term about which my clients were open to learning more.
-Fast-forward to today, and it is the most asked-about service.
+Three years later, it became a term about which my clients were open to

 There remains, however, much confusion, and even reticence, on the part of Finance Executives to truly embrace the power of branding.
 Candidates who have branded visibility have a huge advantage over those who don’t.
 And the power of branding is only going to intensify, which is evident from what companies are doing.

 The Canada division of KPMG is using a job-simulation tool to assess managerial candidates in its

 Companies increasingly recognize that finding prospects who fit with the culture they have created is critically important to 1) hiring the right people who can hit the ground running, and 2) reducing sky-rocketing recruiting costs, particularly around making wrong hiring decisions.

 “He or she had the greatest credentials and experience and were perfect for the job,” only to be miserably disappointed that they were a total failure in the environment they were hired into.

 “To say that making sure you have the right cultural fit is important is probably an understatement.

 By understanding your authentic brand - being utterly honest about what you do well and why, and where it is you can thrive and contribute ... rather than embracing the spaghetti strategy - you can begin knocking out the competition and positioning yourself at the front of the prospect line.
 Why?
 Because you are making it easy for a company to feel confident they are getting exactly what they need and want!